The Jew Among Thorns: Synopsis

 After spending a year in the service of a rich employer, an honest, hard-working servant is not paid but his services are retained in the belief he would continue to work without wages.
 This recurs at the end of the second year.
 At the close of the third year, when his master is seen searching in his pocket and withdrawing his empty fist, the servant asks his master to pay a just sum so the servant can seek work elsewhere.
-He is paid 'liberally' with three pence; knowing nothing of the value of money, the servant leaves, thinking he has been well rewarded.
+He is paid 'liberally' with three pfennig; knowing nothing of the value of money, the servant leaves, thinking he has been well rewarded.

 Happy with his new wealth, the servant comes across a dwarf who complains that he is destitute and asks the servant to hand over his earnings because he, unlike the dwarf, is a fit, happy, young fellow who will find plenty of work.
 The kind-hearted youth does so; impressed by his generosity, the dwarf grants him three wishes.
 The youth asks for a fowling gun that will unerringly hit its intended target; a fiddle that when he plays it will compel anyone who hears its music to dance; and the power to have no request he makes rebuffed.
 They part ways and the youth continues his journey.

 The youth soon encounters a Jew with a goatee who is listening to a songbird.
 The Jew marvels at the powerful voice of the small animal and expresses a desire to have it.
 The youth shoots the bird, which falls into a thorny hedge.
 As the Jew carefully picks his way through the brambles to retrieve the bird, the youth plays his fiddle, causing the Jew to start dancing irresistibly.
 His frantic dancing among the thorns causes his shabby coat to be torn to rags, his beard to be combed out, and his flesh to be torn.
 The Jew begs the youth to stop playing but the youth persists, thinking; "You've abused people enough with your slave-driving ways.
 Now the thorn bushes will serve you up with no worse."

 The Jew then offers the youth a handsome sum of money to stop playing the fiddle, which he accepts, mocking the Jew by complimenting him on his fine dancing style.
 The Jew subsequently seeks out a magistrate and lodges a complaint against the servant, claiming that the servant stole the money.
-After enquiries are made, the youth is arrested for extortion; he is tried and condemned to hang from the gallows.
+After inquiries are made, the youth is arrested for extortion; he is tried and condemned to hang from the gallows.
 He asks a final favour: to be allowed to play his fiddle.
 The Jew protests vigorously but the judge grants the youth's request and the townsfolk are enchanted into manic dancing, which will not end until the Jew states that the money was not stolen.
 The youth is released and asks the Jew where he had gotten the money.
-The Jew confesses to have stolen it and is hanged in the servant's place.
+The Jew confesses, under the threat that the youth will keep on playing, to have stolen it and is hanged in the servant's place.